SDGforskning/sdg-strings/SDG04_query_action_WoS.md

     )
     NEAR/5
     (
-    "access" OR "admission*" OR "admit*" OR "inclusion*" OR "inclusiv*" OR "discriminat*" OR "non-discriminat*" OR "equitab*" OR "non-equit*" OR "barrier*" OR "obstacle*" OR "enter"
+    "access" OR "admission*" OR "admit*" OR "attend*" OR "inclusion*" OR "inclusiv*" OR "discriminat*" OR "non-discriminat*" OR "equitab*" OR "non-equit*" OR "barrier*" OR "obstacle*" OR "enter"
     )
    )
    NEAR/5